The sitting began at 08.00 GMT with a debate on fighting internet child abuse.

 Current EU laws

-The main piece of EU legislation in this area is a
+The main piece of EU legislation in this area is a 2011 directive on the sexual abuse of children and child pornography.

 Directives are EU laws that oblige national governments to pass certain laws, thereby "transposing" the terms of the text.